Sujatha Mohan: Personal life

-Sujatha Mohan is the granddaughter of Paravoor T. K. Narayana Pillai, the first Chief Minister of the erstwhile State of Travancore–Cochin after India gained Independence.
-Her father, the late Dr. Vijayendran died when she was two years old.
+Sujatha is the granddaughter of Paravoor T. K. Narayana Pillai, the first Chief Minister of the erstwhile State of Travancore–Cochin after India gained Independence.
+Her father, the late Dr. Vijayendran, died when she was two years old.
 She completed her graduation in Economics from the St. Teresa's College, Ernakulam.
 She married Dr. V. Krishna Mohan on 9 May 1981.
 Her only daughter, Shweta Mohan, is also a singer.
 Radhika Thilak and G. Venugopal are her cousins.

 Vocal struggles

-Sujatha Mohan experienced severe vocal issues for three years in the late 2010s.
+Sujatha experienced severe vocal issues for three years in the late 2010s.
 She struggled even to speak, making it impossible for her to take up singing assignments.

-Though she was unable to perform, she worked extensively to regain her voice and eventually resumed singing, including recording songs again.
+Though she was unable to perform initially, she worked extensively to regain her voice and eventually resumed singing, including recording songs again.